rougin/dexterity/README.md

 ### `WithStoreMethod` trait

-This trait enables the specified HTTP route to use the `store` method:
+This trait enables the specified HTTP route to use the `store` method.
+The specified method should be responsible for creating new items to the specified storage:

 ``` php
 namespace Acme\Routes;